Pringley/patentpaper/content.markdown

-% Patent Paper
+% Techniques for identifying influence in citation networks
-% Ben Pringle
+% Benjamin Pringle; Mukkai Krishnamoorthy; Kenneth Simons

 \begin{abstract}
 Certain patents are historically important or relevant.
 We present several